-When Kyle Tanguay moved to Las Vegas, Eagles Nation found him.
+When Kyle Tanguay moved to Las Vegas, Philadelphia Eagles Nation found the team’s former cheerleader.

 Almost every Sunday this NFL season, Tanguay plopped himself inside of Torrey Pines Pub, the preeminent Eagles bar in the Sin City.